Education Research Current About VU Amsterdam NL

 Martin Luther King Lecture 2025

-On Thursday evening, 9 October 2025, the Martin Luther King Lecture will take place on the theme of 'Radical Social Justice'.
-Human rights lawyer Nani Jansen Reventlow is our keynote speaker this year.
+On Thursday evening, 9 October 2025, the Martin Luther King Lecture took place with the theme of 'Radical Social Justice'.
+Human rights lawyer Nani Jansen Reventlow was our keynote speaker this year.

 Radical justice arises when we bring the past and the present together.
 But what does that look like in practice?
 And what responsibility do we have to shape the future?

-At the Martin Luther King Lecture 2025, Nani Jansen Reventlow shows how law and social movements together can create real change.
-She challenges us to take responsibility for a more just society ourselves.
+At the Martin Luther King Lecture 2025, Nani Jansen Reventlow showed how law and social movements together can create real change.
+She challenged us to take responsibility for a more just society ourselves.

 About the speakers